-If the program finds more than one mailbox in the selected Outlook profile, the program displays a Select Mailbox screen to prompt the user to designate the target mailbox.
-If one and only one mailbox is found for the selected profile, the program simply assumes it is the correct mailbox to use, and the Select Mailbox screen does not appear.
+If MNE finds more than one mailbox in the selected Outlook profile, MNE displays a Select Mailbox screen to prompt the user to designate the target mailbox.
+If one and only one mailbox is found for the selected profile, MNE simply assumes it is the correct mailbox to use, and the Select Mailbox screen does not appear.

-The end-user program can be configured to skip the Select Mailbox screen, but in that case (and if more than one mailbox is associated with the selected Outlook profile) the program must be able to determine the correct mailbox to use.
+The SSDM can be configured to skip the Select Mailbox screen, but in that case (and if more than one mailbox is associated with the selected Outlook profile) the program must be able to determine the correct mailbox to use.
 The user's target mailbox can be specified in notesdtapp.ini by: